nickn17/evDash/README.md

 - no2. speed kmh + kwh/100km (or kw for discharge)
 - no3. battery cells + battery module temperatures
 - no4. charging graph
-- no5. conspumption table.
+- no5. consumption table.
 Can be used to measure available battery capacity!

 ![image](https://github.com/nickn17/enirodashboard/blob/master/screenshots/v1.jpg)